egorvolkov/Public-key-cryptography/README.md

 These restrictions are caused by this particular implementation.
 One of the most important our tasks was a maximum optimization.
 So we desided to use native arithmetic of C because a long arithmetic must work longer.
 Now we understand that we need to break the restrictions.
 So we will implement a version of the program with a long arithmetic and without any restrictions.

-There are two programs: "receiver" (Bob) and "transmitter" (Alisa).
+There are two programs: "receiver" (Bob) and "transmitter" (Alice).
 The connection between them occurs through the files in the folder "channel".

+The program create a message itself randomly.
+It is for example.

 SET AN INPUT DATA
 -----------------